Epistemic Reject Option Prediction: Experiments

-\paragraph{Evaluation metric} Following the standard approach in the reject-option literature, we evaluate performance using the Regret–Coverage curve, which plots the expected regret on non-rejected inputs against the coverage (i.e., the proportion of accepted inputs) across all possible rejection thresholds $\epsilon$ or $\delta$.
-Performance is summarized by the Area under the Regret–Coverage curve (AuReC), where a lower value indicates better performance.
-Experiments are repeated for various training set sizes $m$, and results are averaged over 3000 independent trials.
+Following standard practice in the reject-option literature, we evaluate performance using the \emph{Regret–Coverage} curve, which plots the expected regret~\eqref{equ:EpistemicRejOptObj} on non-rejected inputs against the coverage (i.e., the proportion of accepted inputs) across all possible rejection thresholds \(\epsilon\) or \(\delta\).
+In addition, to highlight differences with existing reject-option predictors, we also evaluate the \emph{Risk–Coverage} curve, which plots the expected (Bayesian) risk~\eqref{equ:BaysianRejOptObj} on non-rejected inputs as a function of coverage.
+Overall performance is summarized by the Area under the Regret–Coverage and Risk–Coverage curves, where lower values indicate better performance.
+Experiments are repeated for various training set sizes \(m\), and results are averaged over 5000 independent trials.

-\paragraph{Results} The performance curves in Figure \ref{fig:synthetic_experiment} confirm our claims.
-Our proposed epistemic predictor is the top performer for regret minimization, consistently achieving the lowest AuReC across all dataset sizes $m$.
-The results also highlight how different types of uncertainty affect performance at different data scales.
-With small datasets, epistemic uncertainty is high and dominates the total uncertainty.
-In this regime, the performance of the Bayesian and epistemic predictors is nearly identical.
-As the dataset grows, epistemic uncertainty diminishes, and the total uncertainty becomes dominated by the aleatoric component.
-As expected, this causes the Bayesian predictor's performance to converge with that of an aleatoric-only predictor.
+\paragraph{Results} The performance curves in Figure~\ref{fig:synthetic_experiment} confirm our claims.
+The proposed epistemic reject-option predictor consistently achieves the lowest area under the Regret–Coverage curve across all training set sizes \(m\), indicating superior performance for regret minimization.
+In contrast, the Bayesian reject-option predictor consistently attains the lowest area under the Risk–Coverage curve.
+The results further illustrate how different sources of uncertainty affect performance at different data scales.
+For small training sets, epistemic uncertainty is high and dominates the total uncertainty, resulting in nearly identical performance for the Bayesian and epistemic predictors.
+As the training set size increases, epistemic uncertainty diminishes and total uncertainty becomes increasingly dominated by the aleatoric component.
+Consequently, the performance of the aleatoric-only predictor obtained via ML learning converges to that of the Bayesian reject-option predictor, as expected.